crissyg/Android/Scroll-View/README.md

 # Scroll-View Example

-This example uses a string array, list of toys, and displays the info in a Scroll View.
+This example displays the info in a Scroll View.